ringfungi/platform-engineer/README.md

     `docker build -t platform-engineer .`

-- Run the container locally with the following commands to map port 8080 from the container to port 8080 on your host machine, while setting the `ARCH` variable to either x86_64 or ARM, depending on which architecture you want use:
+- Run the container locally with the following commands to map port 8080 from the container to port 8080 on your host machine:
-  - For x86_64:

-    `docker run -p 8080:8080 -e ARCH=x86_64 platform-engineer`

-  - For ARM:

-    `docker run -p 8080:8080 -e ARCH=arm platform-engineer`
+    `docker run -p 8080:8080 platform-engineer`

 - Access the app on http://localhost:8080.
-You should see the "Hello Platform Engineer candidate!" message
+You should see the "Hello Platform Engineer candidate!" message.

-## Pushing the image to Docker Hub
+## Deploying the image to Docker Hub

+A push to this repository will trigger a GitHub Action.
+To set it up, add your username and Docker Hub token to your repository's secrets.
+The Action pipeline builds a multi-architecture image under emulation with QEMU and also buildx, by using platform flag to create Linux images for AMD 64-bit and Arm 64-bit.
+When you specify the tag during the docker pull command, Docker will automatically select the appropriate platform-specific image based on the architecture of the host system.